 A rosette-spotted silhouette melts into the Delta reeds at dawn.
 For a moment, the patterned coat is visible against gold-lit water before vanishing into the shadows.
 That is why the question of where to see leopards in Botswana comes up so often among serious safari enthusiasts.

-If you are planning a safari with one clear goal in mind, and that goal is to see leopards, Botswana deserves your attention.
-Few countries in Africa offer such a potent combination of protected land, low tourism pressure, and experienced guiding.
+If you are planning a safari with one clear goal in mind: seeing leopards, Botswana deserves your attention.
+Few countries in Africa offer such a potent combination of protected land, low tourism pressure, and experienced guiding.Â

 This guide focuses on places, not lodges.
 Leopards do not care about accommodation categories.
 They respond to habitat, prey, and space.
-The locations below are widely regarded as some the best places to see leopards in Botswana because they consistently provide the conditions leopards need to live and hunt naturally.
+The locations below are widely regarded as some of the best places to see leopards in Botswana because they consistently provide the conditions leopards need to live and hunt naturally.

 Is it Really Possible to See Leopards in Botswana?